University of Douai: Faculty of Theology (1562–1793)

 It was within this faculty that the Douay–Rheims Bible was produced.

 The Faculty of Theology offered three two-year courses, leading to the successive degrees of Bachelor, Licentiate, and Doctor.

 One prominent professor was Willem Hessels van Est, a commentator on the Pauline epistles.
 He studied classics at Utrecht and later spent around twenty years at Louvain, focusing on philosophy, theology, and Holy Scripture.
 In 1580, he earned the degree of Doctor of Theology.
 In 1582, he became a Professor of Theology at Douai, a position he held for thirty-one years.
-For the last eighteen years of his life, he also served as Chancellor of the University, in addition to being the rector of the diocesan seminary for many years.
+For the last eighteen years of his life, he was Chancellor of the University, and was also the rector of the diocesan seminary for many years.
 Estius's works, written in Latin, were mostly published posthumously.

 Other notable faculty members included Leonardus Lessius (1554–1623), a professor of philosophy; François du Bois; Franciscus Sylvius (1581–1649), a professor of theology and vice-chancellor of the University; Nemius Gaspard Dubois; George Colveneere; and Philippe Bossuet Cospéan, who was actively involved in the Douai controversy.

 Major doctrinal debates took place within the Faculty of Theology, beginning with opposition to Gallicanism and the Déclaration des Quatre Articles, which was originally contested at Douai in 1683, and later involving conflicts between Jesuits and Jansenists.
 After the initial European acclaim brought by Estius, "the Faculty of Theology became the most prestigious of all.
 René Descartes visited several times to discuss his Discourse on the Method with academics, particularly Francis Sylvius," who was regarded as one of the greatest theologians of his century and a leading figure at the university.
 Sylvius notably opposed the Augustinus of the Bishop of Ypres, Cornelius Jansen.
 In 1692, during an episode referred to as the Fourberie de Douai (Cheating of Douai), pro-Jansenist academics were exiled by lettres de cachet.

 Faculty of Law (1562–1795)

 The faculties of Canon Law and Civil Law were highly active from the establishment of the University of Douai until the French Revolution.
-The Parliament of Flanders, which had its seat in Douai from 1713, later became the Court of Appeal of Douai.
-This development further encouraged the growth and prominence of law schools in the city.
+The Parliament of Flanders, which had its seat in Douai from 1713, later became the Court of Appeal of Douai, which encouraged law schools in Douai.

-One notable student of the Douai Faculty of Law was Philippe-Antoine Merlin de Douai.
+One student of the Douai Faculty of Law was Philippe-Antoine Merlin de Douai.
 The law schools in Douai trained many prominent lawyers from Flanders, including Adrian Maillart, François Modius, François Patou, Jacques Pollet, Mathieu Pinault, César Baggio, and Bertrand Cahuac.